McFizh/slimtable/README.md

 SlimTable
 =========

 SlimTable is a plugin for jQuery, which creates sortable and pageable tables from existing table data.
-Plugin is quite lightweight, as it only takes 4kB when minified.
+Plugin is quite lightweight, as it only takes 4kB when minified (2kB gzipped).

 Official homepage of slimtable: http://slimtable.mcfish.org